awslabs/aws-deployment-framework/docs/user-guide.md

 **Parameters**

-- `TERRAFORM_VERSION`: the terraform version used to deploy the resource.
+- `TERRAFORM_VERSION`: the Terraform version used to deploy the resource.
 This parameter must be defined in the `buildspec.yml` file of the repository.
 - `TARGET_ACCOUNTS`: comma separated list of target accounts.
 - `TARGET_OUS`: comma separated list of target leaf OUs (parent OUs are supported).
 - `REGIONS`: comma separated list of target regions.
 If this parameter is empty, the main ADF region is used.